abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 is conducive to suffering.

 The Buddha uses the image of someone who is struck by an arrow.
-A person who is unenlightened experiences it in a worldly way—both the unpleasant sensation of the contact, as well as the unpleasant sensation of suffering and dislike.
+A person who is unenlightened experiences it in a worldly way---both the unpleasant sensation of the contact, as well as the unpleasant sensation of suffering and dislike.
 In this way, that person experiences not only the pain of *one* arrow, but *two*.
 By contrast, when an arrow strikes a person grounded in wisdom and clarity, they experience the unpleasant sensation of the physical contact, but they don't create unpleasantness within the mind; the mind simply won't go to a negative or an unpleasant